samuelxu999/Course_dev/03_IndepStudy/IoMT_audit/README.md

-# This project uses NFT to provide identity authentication, data integrity, auditability, and tracability.
+# This project uses NFT to provide identity authentication, data integrity, auditability, and tracability atop Ethereum.

-Demonstrates a simple case:
+The sample code demonstrates following case study:

 1. Show how to implement a NFT smart contract that follows ERC-721

 2. How to use Hardhat to perform unit test and scripting tasks on a Hardhat test network

-3. How to use truffle to compile and deploy NFT contracts on a ganache test network, then develop phtyon wrapper to interact with functions of NFT tokens.
+3. How to use truffle to compile and deploy NFT contracts on a ganache test network

+4. How to develop python wrapper class to interact with functions of NFT tokens.

+5. How to use python to showcase core functions and evaluate performance, such as latency and gas consumption.

 ## Install required tools: ganache-cli and truffle
 ```shell